Vyral/base-template/_posts/2018-05-29-a-sellers-guide-to-multiple-offer-situations.md

 {% include youtube.html %}

-Should sellers always accept the highest and best when faced with a multiple offer situation?
+Should sellers always accept the highest and best offer when faced with a multiple offer situation?

 Not necessarily.
 There are a few additional factors sellers should consider when choosing an offer.